ihmeuw/vivarium_research/docs/source/gbd2017_models/concept_models/vivarium_sanofi_zenon/concept_model.rst

    * - Disease observer - 'Diabetes mellitus (DM)'
      - Count of DM observed at the simulant-level throughout the simulation
    * - LDL-c
-     - The LDL-c level in (mmol/L units) throughout the simulation at the simulant-level
+     - Observed LDL-c level in (mmol/L units) throughout the simulation at the simulant-level
    * - FPG
-     - The FPG level in (mmol/L units) throughout the simulation at the simulant-level
+     - Observed FPG level in (mmol/L units) throughout the simulation at the simulant-level
    * - IKF
      - The category of IKF throughout the simulation at the simulant-level
-   * - LDL-c Mortality
+   * - SBP
-     - The count of deaths due to LDL-c throughout the simulation at the simulant-level
+     - Observed SBP for simulant at each time step
    * - Doctor visit
      - The number of outpatient visits throughout the simulation at the simulant-level